 - Agree to all rules and regulations for visiting the Havasupai Reservation

-It’s a good idea to have a number of backup dates available when you go to make your reservations.
-Because this is such a popular hike, dates sell out fast and it’s likely you won’t get your first, second, or possibly even third choice, depending on the time of year you want to visit.
+It’s a good idea to have several backup dates available when you go to make your reservations.
+Because this is such a popular hike, dates sell out fast, and it’s likely you won’t get your first, second, or possibly even third choice, depending on the time of year you want to visit.

-The Supai lodge is right in the village and can be booked by phone only.
+The Supai Lodge is right in the village and can be booked by phone only.
 Lodge reservations begin booking the year prior, so for 2020, reservations start selling on June 1, 2019.
-They do sell out early for the most desirable dates so if you think you may want to stay in the lodge, plan for it well in advance and make a reservation.
+They do sell out early for the most desirable dates, so if you may want to stay in the lodge, plan for it well in advance and make a reservation.